nih-cfde/training-and-engagement/docs/General-Tools/R-for-RNA-Seq/visualize.md

 ### `ggplot()`

-`ggplot2` is a very popular package for making visualization.
+`ggplot2` is a very popular package for making visualizations.
 It is built on the “grammar of graphics”.
 Any plot can be expressed from the same set of components: a data set, a coordinate system, and a set of “geoms” or the visual representation of data points such as points,